 FREE FROM THE LAW - of SIN AND DEATH

-Now you know which “law” we believers are definitely NOT “under” - the law which decreed death for every sinner.
+Spirit filled believers are definitely NOT “under” - “the curse of the law” which decreed eternal death for every sinner.
+When did mankind come “under” this law that demands death?

 Genesis 3:3 “God said, 'You shall not eat of the fruit of the tree that is in the middle of the garden, nor shall you touch it, or you shall die.'"
 (NRS)

-The “law of the Spirit of life in Christ Jesus” says, that God through Christ will impart to you His Spirit, and that Spirit will reverse the dying process.
-God will heal you and will give you new life from Him.
+The “law of the Spirit of life in Christ Jesus,” says that God through Christ will impart to you His Spirit, and that Spirit will reverse the dying process.
+God will heal you, and will give you new life from Him.
 “The gift of God is eternal life” (Romans 6:23).

-The pardon, and the healing will not come to everyone.
-They will come to those who believe that God sent His own Son to this earth, to live and die.
+The pardon, and the healing, will not come to everyone.
+It will come to those who believe that God sent His own Son to this earth, to live and die for humanity.
 It will come to those who ask forgiveness of the Father, in the name of His Son.
 Jesus said, “No one comes to the Father, but through Me” (Jn 14:6 ).
 It will come to those who allow the Spirit of Christ to transform their lives.
+See our study: “The Only Way.”

 SET FREE FROM ONE LAW - BY ANOTHER LAW